tgquintela/tgquintela.github.io/_pages/interests.md

 * Study how network infraestracture can help prediction of collapse or ensure network growth.

 ## Economics & Digital humanities
+### *Marketing*
+* Prediction of customer actions and reactive marketing.
+* Launching target marketing campaigns through different channels (mail, in-app comunication tools, social media, ...) to push customer actions.

 ### *Finance*
 * Inferring structure over networks and find correlations with other probably structure networks (boards of companies, social network, politic-driven or regions-driven networks) in order to help predict and control financial observables.
 * Understanding of the bubble dynamics and the collapse of the economics.
+* Customer scores which profile customers and help companies to understand their customer basis and better create strategies in a lower granularity level possible.

 ### *Macroeconomics*
 * Creation of artificial economics and self-organization.
+Study of real economical trends from simulation of microeconomics.
 * How complexity study (as the economic complexity index) can explain and help to predict economic growth.
 * How statistical physics can help to infer macroeconomic features.
 * Political economics and how to control incentives to help to improve certain micro and macro economic variables.